| Title: | Analysis and Visualization of Basketball Data |

 time.thr |

-data frame could also be a play-by-play dataset provided that rows corresponding to events different from field shots are not coded as "shot"
+The data data frame could also be a play-by-play dataset provided that rows corresponding to events different from field shots are not coded as "shot" in the event.type variable.
+(To be completed)

 Normalization: \[4 \cdot \text{(period.length)} \cdot \frac{(\text{number of assists})}{\text{(minutes played in attack by each couple of players)}}\]